 - GRE test is required but no minimum score set.
 Typical acceptance scores: around 300 for Verbal + Quantitative and between 3.0 and 4.0 for Analytical.

-- Minimum TOEFL and IELTS scores for international students: See language requirements by the Graduate School.
+- Minimum TOEFL and IELTS scores for international students: See language requirements by the Office of Graduate Studies.

 Required Application Materials

 - 3 Letters of Recommendations (at least two from faculty members who have taught or advised you)